Psychological addiction: definition, symptoms, and treatment

 Psychological addiction is defined as the emotional or mental dependence on a specific addictive agent.
-Also known as emotional or mental addiction, this type of addiction refers to a different aspect of substance use disorder – the one that affects a person’s thoughts, emotions, and behaviors.
+Also known as emotional or mental addiction, this type of addiction refers to a different aspect of substance use disorder that affects thoughts, emotions, and behaviors.

 The main causes of psychological addiction are trauma and underlying mental health problems.
-At the same time, symptoms range from strong cravings to obsession with the drug and social isolation.
+Symptoms range from strong cravings to obsession with the drug and social isolation.

-The biggest misconception about psychological addiction is that it’s the synonym for physical addiction.
+The biggest misconception about psychological addiction is that it’s a synonym for physical addiction.
 While these two can overlap and have some similarities, they’re not the same thing.
 Psychological addiction manifests itself through changed thinking and behavior patterns.
-For that reason, treatment of addiction should particularly focus on the psychological aspect in order to truly help a person on the road to recovery.
+Treatment of addiction should particularly focus on the psychological aspect in order to fully help a person on the road to recovery.

 What can psychological addiction be against?

-Psychological addiction can be against any substance.
+Psychological addiction can be triggered or worsened by any substance.
 Substances that can cause psychological addiction include alcohol, opioids, inhalants, cannabis, stimulants like cocaine, and hallucinogenic drugs such as LSD.

-Psychological theories of addiction depict the risky behaviors wherein a person uses drugs or substances as a type of escape from their current situation, especially if that situation is characterized by negative events.
+Psychological theories of addiction depict risky behaviors wherein a person uses drugs or substances to escape from their current situation, especially if negative events characterize it.

 What are the causes of psychological addiction?

-Other factors associated with psychological addiction include mental health disorders such as depression, ADHD, and anxiety.
-Peer pressure can also result in someone’s motivation to use drugs and become psychologically addicted to them.
-Also, psychological addiction may stem from an unhealthy environment, i.e., from situations when it becomes a learned behavior.
+Other factors associated with psychological addiction include existing mental health disorders such as depression, ADHD, and anxiety.
+Peer pressure can also result in motivation to use drugs and become psychologically addicted to them.
+According to a 2022 review paper published in Substance Abuse and Rehabilitation led by research physician Elizabeth Schwartz of Yale University, substance use disorders are highly influenced by environmental factors, with the shared environment being the significant risk from situations when it becomes a learned behavior.
 This happens in persons with a family history of addiction or individuals who socialize with drug users.